-Note: Refer to the School Bus Responsibilities Guidelines in the enrollment packet or online.
+Note: Refer to the School Bus Responsibilities Guidelines online.

-Violation of the rules could result in a student being denied permission to ride district transportation S e r i o u s misconduct on the bus could result in a recommendation for expulsion.
+Violation of the rules could result in a student being denied permission to ride district transportation.
+Serious misconduct on the bus could result in a recommendation for expulsion.
 During the suspension of transportation privileges, it is a parent(s)'s/guardian(s)'s responsibility to provide the student's transportation to and from school.